Edwina Currie: Early life and education

-Political career
+Career

-From 1975 until 1986, she was a Birmingham City Councillor for Northfield.
+From 1975 until 1986, Currie served as a Birmingham City Councillor for Northfield.
 In 1983, she stood for parliament as a Conservative Party candidate, and was elected as the member for South Derbyshire.
 Frequently outspoken, she was described as "a virtually permanent fixture on the nation's TV screen saying something outrageous about just about anything" and "the most outspoken and sexually interested woman of her political generation."

 In September 1986, she became a Junior Health Minister.
 Among her comments over the next two years were that "Good Christian people who would not dream of misbehaving will not catch AIDS", that elderly people should wrap up warm in winter and that northerners die of "ignorance and chips".

-In 1988, she appointed Jimmy Savile to head up a task force to run the Broadmoor psychiatric hospital.
-Savile was given extraordinary power and a set of keys with complete access to every part of the hospital.
+Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision in 1988 to appoint Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
+Currie previously expressed her "full confidence" in him.
+Savile had been given extraordinary power and a set of keys with complete access to every part of the hospital.
 He mingled repeatedly with the 800 or so patients, many teenage girls, some severely disturbed and medicated.
-In 2012, after Savile's death, a police investigation concluded that he had possibly been one of Britain's most prolific sex offenders.
+In 2012, after Savile's death, a police investigation concluded that he had been one of Britain's most prolific sex offenders.